MicrosoftDocs/sdk-api/sdk-api-src/content/vmr9/ne-vmr9-vmr9alphabitmapflags.md

 ### -field VMR9AlphaBitmap_FilterMode

-Indicates that the <b>dwFilterMode</b> member is valid and should be used to overide the VMR filter's default filtering method.
+Indicates that the <b>dwFilterMode</b> member is valid and should be used to override the VMR filter's default filtering method.

 ## -see-also